ysshwan147/FateAvatar/README.md

 - `--ckpt_path`:

-​	If `ckpt_path` is provided, it will load the checkpoint from the specified path.
+    If`ckpt_path` is provided, it will load the checkpoint from the specified path.

 - `--use_full_head_resume`:

-​	If is True, it will automatically load full-head checkpoints from `--workspace`.
+    If is True, it will automatically load full-head checkpoints from`--workspace`.

 - `--use_baked_resume`:

-​	If is True, it will load baked checkpoints from `--workspace`.
+    If is True, it will load baked checkpoints from`--workspace`.
 When both `use_full_head_resume` and `use_baked_resume` are True, it will load the full-head checkpoint after neural baking (if it exists).

 #### Full-head completion